tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 choose not to do a cookie exchange when a session is resumed or, more generically, when the DTLS handshake uses a PSK-based key exchange.
-Servers which process 0-RTT requests and send 0.5-RTT responses without a cookie exchange should store the client's IP in the session ticket and limit the size of their responses in order to avoid amplification attacks.
+Servers which process 0-RTT requests and send 0.5-RTT responses without a cookie exchange risk being used in an amplification attack if the size of outgoing greatly exceeds the size of those that are received.
+A server SHOULD limit the amount of data it sends toward a client address before it verifies that the client is able to receive data at that address.
+A client address is valid after a cookie exchange or handshake completion.
+A server MAY apply a higher limit based on heuristics, such as if the client uses the same IP address as a recent connection.
 Clients MUST be prepared to do a cookie exchange with every handshake.